 One day, we were both in the car, riding to my house to watch the first presidential debate and I was racking my brain to find a topic we could talk about on an equal level.
 Something that wasn’t about how something “works” in Uganda or how to do something in America.

 “Alex, what kinds of music do you listen to?”
 It took him awhile to understand the question.

 “Who’s music do you listen to?”
 This seemed to clarify things and he slowly started mentioning artists.
-I asked him about other rappers that he probably liked based on the others.
-We started talking faster and faster, not only in names of people but specific songs, albums or overall critiques.
+I asked him about other rappers based on the ones he mentioned.
+The conversation grew animated, both of us spitting out more names of artists, specific songs, albums and critiques.
 I noticed, however, that with the exception of Drake (Canadian) and Rihanna (Bajan) all the artists we mentioned were American.
 Then I asked him a question I knew I would be outclassed on: “What singers and rappers from Africa do you listen to?”
 He mentioned Akon.
 I mentioned Jidenna.
-In a back-and-forth we exhausted our knowledge on the subject.
+Going back and forth, we exhausted our knowledge on the subject.

 It was at this moment, I believe, that we saw true humanity in each other.
 It was obvious that we were very different and had very different lives.
 A realization of humanity comes when two people can connect through their similarities.
 I cannot say that I’m in some über-aware state of living, but knowing Alex has become an important reminder that in my life are so many privileges that are not universal.
 I am from an economically stable (at this moment) country where most people speak my language; I have access to grocery stores (a phrase that Alex kept forgetting the meaning of); my first job was not washing dishes; and I have never felt forced out of my country.
 On the contrary, I have felt welcome in almost every place I’ve gone.
 That means it’s my job to help welcome others.
 Others like Alex.